Shape

 }

-Both the region and role_arn parameters are set to dynamic values, which will trigger those Terraform bugs.
+Both the region and role_arn parameters are set to dynamic values, which will trigger those OpenTofu/Terraform bugs.
 To work around it, run the following command:

 # NOTE: The single quotes around the args is to allow you to pass through the " character in the args via bash quoting